Support for Open Source Software: Where To Find It

-I forget that I've been at this a while, and that finding open source software support is something I do without even really thinking about it.
-For those of you who aren't as used to the process, here's my take on how to get support.
+I forget that I’ve been at this a while, and that finding support for open source software is something I do without even really thinking about it.
+For those of you who aren’t as used to the process, here’s my take on how to get support.

 December 30, 2017

 So, you’ve gone through the process of finding an application that will work for you.
 You’ve done all the research, discovered what you’ll need to run it, maybe even gotten it running, and you hit a snag.
-Now where do you find open source software support?
+Now where do you find support for open source software?